vishnukumarkvs/notes/ccna.md

 - Multicast: 1 to subgroup

 Bridge (or Bridge Network)
-- Intelligent roting using MAC address
+- Intelligent routing using MAC address
 - But this is replaced by Switch
 - Bridge has fewer ports
 - Used CPU and routing is fully down via software.